 3. Microwave Scrambled Eggs

-- In a microwave-safe bowl, whisk together eggs, a splash of milk, and seasoning.
+- In a microwave-safe bowl, whisk eggs, a splash of milk and seasonings.

-- Microwave in short intervals (about 30 seconds), stirring in between until they are just set.
+- Cook in 30 seconds bursts, stirring in between until set.

 4. Southern-style Scrambled Eggs

-- Add cheese, diced vegetables, or spices to the egg mixture before cooking.
+- Mix in cheese, veggies or spices before cooking.

 Step-by-step Recipe for Classic Scrambled Eggs